Chair Massage

 5. Have good hygiene - make sure you have no body odor when doing marketing events.
 Also, make sure you use sanitation wipes for you hands after every massage.
 Change your face rest cover, as well as wipe with disinfectant after each massage.
 Watch your breathe as well.
 Use tiny mints to ensure your breathe is fresh.
 Keep nails short...always!

 6. Make sure your client is comfortable in the massage therapy chair.
-Learn about chairs that are easiest to adjust, so that you can make adjustments simply and quickly.
+Choose a chair that is easy to adjust, so that you can make adjustments simply and quickly.

 Read more tips on how to market and grow a seated massage business that will help you grow to the point of hiring other therapists to work for you.